Protocol for Fermionic Positive-Operator-Valued Measures: Unitary Evolution of a Massive Particle

+The interferometric scheme presented in Sec.~\ref{sec:level1} provides a template for demonstrating POVMs.
+In order to map the AP POVM to a fermionic system, we will present processes which describes the individual unitary operations shown in Fig.~\ref{fig:POVM} for spin-$\frac{1}{2}$ qubits in semiconductor heterostructures.
+This provides us with a toolkit allowing us to perform coherent particle propagation, spin rotations and spin-dependent particle translation on massive particles.

-We will now adapt our method to enable distillation of massive spin-$\frac{1}{2}$ states so that it can be used in hybrid quantum systems.
-The application of the optical unitary transformations to pure massive particle joint states is not straightforward.
-Whilst a photon can pass through free space without dispersing significantly, the wavefunction of a massive particle---such as an ion or an electron---will disperse in a much more uncontrolled manner.
-Hence, even a simple structure such as a Mach-Zehnder Interferometer (MZI), becomes non-trivial to execute.
-FIG. \ref{fig:MZIstand} shows a massive wavepacket, passing through a MZI.
-(For numerical methods see Supplementory Materials).
-Spin-dependent beam-splitters are inserted at the junctions.
-Even if the device curvature, wavepacket shape and momentum distribution are chosen optimally, the probability density disperses to unwanted locations of the MZI.
-This dramatically reduces the fidelity of the qubit operation.
+The transformation of spatial propagation from photonic to fermionic states is not straightforward.
+Whilst a photon can pass through free space without dispersing significantly, the wavefunction of a massive particle---such as an ion or an electron---will disperse.
+As most optical devices, including the polarizing Mach-Zehnder Interferometer (MZI), rely on self-interference of spatially well-defined qubit states, these systems are especially sensitive to dispersion.
+Fig. \ref{fig:MZIstand} shows a staggered leapfrog \cite{Goldberg67, Askar78, Maestri00, Owen12, ArvShu16} time-evolution for the wavepacket of a massive particles passing through a MZI, where spin-dependent beam-splitters have been inserted at the junctions.
+The device curvature, wavepacket shape and momentum distribution have been chosen to maximise the output probability density in the upper right port (labelled by $b_1$ in Fig. \ref{fig:MZIstand}) of the polarizing MZI.
+Nevertheless, over $5 \%$ of the probability density disperses to unwanted locations of the MZI and the shape of the wavepacket is significantly distorted.
+This places an upper bound of 95\% on the spin-qubit fidelity of a single polarizing MZI.
+Additionally, the AP POVM relies on the spatial separation of the output states and any distortion of the spatial wavepacket will inhibit optimal control.
+The dramatic reduction in the fidelity of the qubit operation presents a challenge for the implementation of quantum protocols, highlighting the need for a more sophisticated approach.

+The optical diagram in Fig~\ref{fig:POVM} can be broken down into three separate components: the free dispersiveless propagation of the photon through the interferometer, arbitrary polarization rotation using a combination of birefringent wave plates and the spatial separation of the photon into a pair of polarized modes using polarizing beam splitters.
+To replicate the AP POVM, we need to find massive particle analogues for each of these processes.

-The dispersion of the states can be eliminated through the use of Gaussian wavepackets in harmonic confining potentials \cite{a5, a40}.
-Such potentials have been implemented successfully in ion traps \cite{a8, a61, a62} and equivalent potentials can be achieved for electrons in semiconductor quantum devices using Schottky surface gates.\cite{a27, a31, a32, a33} The polarization rotations and phase shifts (indicated in FIG. \ref{fig:POVM}) for spin-$\frac{1}{2}$ particles are described by unitary operators of the form:
+In order to realise high fidelity POVMs on massive particles, the dispersion of the states has to be eliminated.
+This can be obtained with Gaussian wavepackets in harmonic confining potentials.
+Such potentials have been used successfully in ion traps to perform coherent diabatic ion transport \cite{Bowler12, Hucul08} but equivalent potentials can be achieved in semiconductors by either electrostatically defining quantum dots using Schottky surface gates~\cite{Davies95, Tilke01, Kataoka09, Veldhorst14} or lithographically confining charges in doped regions separated by tunnel barriers \cite{Ferrus11}.